Environmental impact of concrete: Carbon concrete

-II.
-CaO.SiO2 + CO2 → H2O CaCO3 + SiO2

-III: 3CaO.2SiO2 + 3CO2 → H2O 3CaCO3 + 2SiO2"

-However as early age carbonation methods have gained recognition due to its substantial carbon sequestration proficiencies, some authors argue the effect of early-age carbonation curing under weathering carbonation for precast concrete "Experimental results suggest that early-age carbonated concretes with high w/c ratios (>0.65>0.65) are more likely to be affected by weathering carbonation", and advise this may weaken its strength abilities in the corrosion stages during life service.
+However, as early age carbonation methods have gained recognition due to their substantial carbon sequestration proficiencies, some authors have argued that the effect of early-age carbonation curing may succumb to weathering carbonation later on.
+For example, a 2020 article writes, "Experimental results suggest that early-age carbonated concretes with high w/c ratios (>0.65) are more likely to be affected by weathering carbonation".
+The article cautions that this may weaken its strength abilities in the corrosion stages during life service.

 Italian company Italcementi designed a kind of cement that is supposedly alleviating air pollution by breaking down pollutants that come in contact with the concrete, through the use of titanium dioxide absorbing ultraviolet light.
-Some environmental experts nevertheless remain skeptical and wonder if the special material can 'eat' enough pollutants to make it financially viable.
+Some environmental experts nevertheless remain skeptical and wonder if the special material can "eat" enough pollutants to make it financially viable.
 Jubilee Church in Rome is built from this kind of concrete.